sofiazzz/sofiazhu.github.io/_posts/2021-04-04-avoid-cascading-failure.md

     - Tech
 ---

-## Context and Background
+## Context and Problem

 In big tech company, we usually have complicated system with thousands of micro services.
 Micro services decouple the monolithic system into different small components and improve engineers productiviy.
 However, it also increase the complexity of the system and make it hard to debug and maintain.
 One of the errors that we do not want to encounter is the [cascading failures](https://en.wikipedia.org/wiki/Cascading_failure).

 Cascading failures can cause unavailability of multiple services and even the entire system.
+This is a non-trivial problem that I have seen recently at work.
+Therefore, I want to note down what I have learned from design and testing perspective to prevent such failure.

 ![alt text](/img/post-img/2021-04-04-cascading-failure/network-failure-example.gif)